 Meet our team who are working with Australia’s First Peoples by inspiring and promoting self-determination through education, health and employment.

-Brett is originally from Victoria and now lives on the Sunshine Coast with his lovely wife Ngwee and three beautiful children Brandon, Jake and Talia.
+Brett original from Victoria and now lives on the Sunshine Coast.

 Brett's most recent role was Acting General Manager with North Coast Aboriginal Corporation for Community Health on the Sunshine Coast.
 Prior to that, Brett spent four years with East Arnhem Regional Council in the Northern Territory and nine years with the Australian Football League.

-Brett is passionate about seeing people achieve their full potential and "closing the gap", particularly in the areas of health and education.
+Brett is passionate about seeing people achieve their full potential and "close the gap," particularly in the areas of health and education.

 Rick Phineasa is of Torres Strait Islander heritage.
 His mother is from Murray Island in the eastern Torres Straits and my father is from Mabuiag (Jervis) Island in the western Torres Straits.
 Rick was raised in an Aboriginal and Torres Strait community of Bamaga in the Northern Peninsula Area in Cape York.